Cops and Robber -- When Capturing is not Surrounding: Explicit Graphs and Constructions

 \begin{proof} Let~$H = K_2$ be a single edge~$uv$, so~$k = 1$, and choose~$\ell = \Delta - 1$.
 Then it holds that~$\Delta(G) = \Delta$.

 \begin{itemize} \item It follows from \cref{lem:leafy_graphs} that~$c_V(G) \geq (k+1)\ell = 2(\Delta - 1)$.
 On the other hand, it is easy to see that~$2(\Delta - 1)$ vertex cops suffice: Initially, $\Delta - 1$ cops position themselves at~$u$ and~$v$ each.
 If the robber positions himself on a leaf, he is surrounded immediately.
-If he starts on~$v$ (the case for~$u$ is of course symmetric), then the cops at~$v$ move to the~$\Delta-1$ leaves, thereby surrounding the robber (together with the cops at~$u$).
+If he starts on~$v$ (the case for~$u$ is symmetric), then the cops at~$v$ move to the~$\Delta-1$ leaves, thereby surrounding the robber (together with the cops at~$u$).

-\item To prove that~$c_E(G) = \Delta$ first observe that~$c_E(G) \geq \Delta$ by \cref{obs:trivial_lower_bounds} (\cref{lem:leafy_graphs} gives a worse lower bound in this case).
-A winning strategy for~$\Delta$ edge cops is to all start on edge~$uv$.
+\item To prove that~$c_E(G) = \Delta$, first observe that~$c_E(G) \geq \Delta$ by \cref{obs:trivial_lower_bounds} (\cref{lem:leafy_graphs} gives a worse lower bound in this case).
+A winning strategy for~$\Delta$ edge cops goes as follows: All cops start on edge~$uv$.
 If the robber starts on~$v$ (or symmetrically~$u$), then one of the cops stays on~$uv$, while the other~$\Delta - 1$ occupy the edges incident to the leaves adjacent to~$v$.
-If the robber starts on a leaf~$w$, a single cop can move onto the edge incident to~$w$.
+If the robber starts on a leaf~$w$, a single cop can move onto the edge incident to~$w$. \qedhere \end{itemize} \end{proof}